SaltiestSyrup/ArchipelagoRW/worlds/rain_world/docs/en_Rain World.md

 ### Gates
 By default, karma gates require unique keys which are added to the pool instead of karma.
 Currently collected keys are displayed on the pause screen in-game.
+If gates are set to potentially use karma in the settings, they have Monk campaign behavior (they only need karma the first time they are used).

 ### Passages
 Completing a passage is a check.
 Passage tokens are added to the item pool, rather than being awarded by completing passages.
+Hunter and Saint can use passage tokens to fast travel.

 ### The Mark of Communication
 The Mark of Communication is added to the item pool.